-Having spent a great deal of time talking to people who are married to various law enforcement professionals, I thought it only fitting to give you an idea of what it’s like to be a police officer’s spouse.
+Having spent a great deal of time talking to people who are married to various law enforcement professionals, We thought it only fitting to give you an idea of what it’s like to be a police officer’s spouse.

 The Waiting Game

 Perhaps the most obvious, but no less significant, issue officer’s spouses have to deal with is the question of whether or not their husband or wife is going to come home each day.